pjeby/libris-hugo/exampleSite/content/docs/tools/_index.md

 ---
 title: Tools
-excerpt: See some interesting tools developed by the Libris community to help automate parts of your workflow.
+summary: See some interesting tools developed by the Libris community to help automate parts of your workflow.
 layout: docs
 ---